lyra/webview-payment-ios-integration-sample/README.md

 <span id="how_it_is_work"></span>
 ## How it works

-To be able to do some payments with PayZen, two elements are required:
+To be able to do some payments, two elements are required:

 * A contract with your Payment service provider.
-* A mobile app with a PayZen integration: this integration is explained with this repository.
+* A mobile app with a webview mobile payment integration: this integration is explained with this repository.
-* A merchant server that executes payments transactions with PayZen servers: [merchant server demonstration](https://github.com/lyra/webview-payment-sparkjava-integration-sample).
+* A merchant server that executes payments transactions with Payment servers: [merchant server demonstration](https://github.com/lyra/webview-payment-sparkjava-integration-sample).

-More information about implementation on our online documentation https://payzen.io/fr-FR/form-payment/m-payment/sitemap.html

 <span id="getting_started"></span>
 ## Getting started